VincentToups/emacs-utils/multi-methods.md

 Note that drawing a griffon invokes code to draw a monster, because `:griffon isa? :monster`.
 If we want specific behavior for the griffon, we can define specific methods:

     (defunmethod draw [:griffon :text-console] (g s)
-      "draw a griffon specically, to a text screen")
+      "draw a griffon specifically, to a text screen")

     (defunmethod draw [:griffon :sdl-surface] (g s)
-      "draw a griffon specically, to an sdl screen")
+      "draw a griffon specifically, to an sdl screen")

     (draw griffon surface) ;-> "draw a griffon specically, to an sdl screen"